darkewaffle/nimbic_system/USERGUIDE.md

 # User Guide

 ## What does Nimbic do?
-Nimbic is intended to read Neverwinter Nights' .bic character files and then convert them into .json text files.
+Nimbic is designed to read Neverwinter Nights' .bic character files and then convert them into .json text files.
 Once they have been converted to .json then Nimbic (or any text editor, really) can modify them to adjust features of the character.
 Then when the adjustments are complete the .json file can be converted back into a playable .bic file that includes all of the changes in game.

-If you just want to make changes to some personal character files Nimbic can do a lot of that but it may be easier to use other tools.
-However because it is directory driven and can apply changes at scale it could be useful for servers that wish to make changes to certain 2DA properties and then retrofit them onto all characters rather than forcing players to re-level them or introducing 'legacy' characters.
+If you just want to make changes to some personal character files then Nimbic can do a lot of that but it may be easier to use other tools.
+However because it is directory driven and can apply changes at scale it could be useful for servers that wish to make changes to certain 2DA properties and then retrofit them onto all characters rather than forcing players to re-level or introducing 'legacy' characters.
 I personally built it because I wanted to be able to, over time, continue to 'balance' characters against each other by granting automatic feats to classes or races, adjusting HP values, skill points and more.

 Nimbic tries to make sure the changes will be compliant with ELC ('Enforce Legal Characters') when possible - however please keep in mind that may require changes to the server 2DA files as well.
 And some kinds of changes simply are not ELC compliant at all - for instance modifying a character's ability scores to have an additional +10 Strength will not, to my knowledge, ever be valid with ELC.

 Last but not least Nimbic can also generate human readable .html character sheets from .json including all basic character info, a table of every level with feat selections and skill ranks and a full spellbook.

 ### Limitations
-Certain things you can change in 2DA just aren't really possible to apply to a character directly as they require input from the person that actually plays/builds the character.
+Certain things that you can change in 2DA just aren't really possible to apply to a character directly as they require input from the person that actually plays/builds the character.
 While Nimbic can, for example, grant a new automatic feat to a class it cannot address changing the levels at which a class earns epic bonus feats.
-Nimbic also does not support any skill point changes at this times.
+Nimbic also does not support skill point changes at this time.